asyncapi/website/pages/blog/hackathon-faq.md

 - Screenshots/Video/Diagrams/Code snippets (`anyOf` :wink:) that helps judges to quickly understand the solution and encourage them for further review.
 - Link to the repository where the full solution can be found.

-This is not it.
-If you win, you need to present your idea at [AsyncAPI Conference in November](http://conference.asyncapi.com/)
+If you win, you get to present your idea at our upcoming 2021 [AsyncAPI Conference in November](http://conference.asyncapi.com/)

 ### How will solutions be scored?

 A selected group that will represent the community will review all solutions.
 They will be obligated to only provide YES comments for ideas they liked the most and explain why.
 Each judge has 3 votes.

-Submissions and scores are public, and we need to reserve a right for judges to not make a public NO comment for the respect of all involved parties.
+Submissions and scores are public, and we reserve the right for judges to not make public NO comments, for the respect of all involved parties.

-Solution with the highest score wins.
+The solution with the highest score wins! 😀

 ### How do I get help?
 Who can help with further understanding of AsyncAPI and the entire tooling landscape?

 - Join one of `Contributor First` meetings.
-These will be streamed throughout the entire October.
-Add this calendar with [Google Calendar format](https://calendar.google.com/calendar/embed?src=tbrbfq4de5bcngt8okvev4lstk%40group.calendar.google.com) or [iCal format](https://calendar.google.com/calendar/ical/tbrbfq4de5bcngt8okvev4lstk%40group.calendar.google.com/public/basic.ics). `Contributor First` will take place every Wednesday, twice a day, 8AM UTC and 4PM UTC.
+These will be streamed throughout the entire month of October, 2021.
+Add this calendar with [Google Calendar format](https://calendar.google.com/calendar/embed?src=tbrbfq4de5bcngt8okvev4lstk%40group.calendar.google.com) or [iCal format](https://calendar.google.com/calendar/ical/tbrbfq4de5bcngt8okvev4lstk%40group.calendar.google.com/public/basic.ics).
+The `Contributor First` meetings will take place every Wednesday, twice a day, at 8AM UTC and 4PM UTC.
 - Join our [Slack](https://www.asyncapi.com/slack-invite).
 We are a very friendly and responsive community.
 - Create an issue in [one of the repositories](https://github.com/asyncapi/) and explain what help you need.

 ### What prizes are there?

-$5000 for the winner, $3000 for runner-up, and $1000 for 3rd.
+$5000 for the winner, $3000 for the runner-up, and $1000 for 3rd place.

 There will also be additional swag-packs for other participants.

-### How do I get the money or swag?
+### How do I get the winning prize money or swag?

 After the AsyncAPI Conference, you must submit an expense to Open Collective [here](https://opencollective.com/asyncapi/events/asyncapi-hackathon-and-conference-2021-3156d7af) with an invoice that indicates the amount of money you have won.